Factory Operators Training

 To assess the participants understanding of the requirements of Energy Management Regulations 2012 and the role of energy committees;

 To assess the training participants levels of understanding on matters touching on energy use by the factories;

-To assess the training participants levels of understanding on the connection between energy use, global
+To assess the training participants levels of understanding on the connection between energy use, global warming and climate change;

 To train the participants on productive and cost effective use of thermal and electric energy sources by their respective tea factories based on tea factory operators training manual;